Kibi-ike temple ruins: History

 The Kibi-ike temple ruins are located on the south bank of Kibi-ike pond, a reservoir from the early modern period, located in the southeast of the Nara Basin and northeast of Mount Amanokagu.
 Currently, the northern half of the main temple complex overlaps with Kibi-ike pond.
 Major archaeological excavations were carried out from 1997 to 2000.
 The temple complex is laid out in the Hōryū-ji style, and remains of the foundations of the Main Hall, Pagoda, Middle Gate, corridor, and monks' quarters have been discovered.
 In addition to being the oldest example of a Hōryūji-style temple layout, the nine-story pagoda, estimated to be 80–90 meters tall, size of the Main Hall, and the scale of the temple complex far surpass those of domestic temples of the same era, and are noteworthy for being comparable to Hwangnyongsa Temple in Silla and Daian-ji Temple during the Nara period.

 It is estimated to have been built in the 630s to early 640s during the Asuka period, and since it appears to have been relocated shortly thereafter.
 The only temple known from historical records such as the Nihon Shoki which corresponds is the Kudara-no-Ōdera (百済大寺) (the predecessor of Daian-ji), which was built by the 34th Emperor Jomei in 639.
 The site of "Kudara-no-Ōdera", which was one of the first Buddhist temples constructed in Japan, had up until this time been considered lost.

 According to the Daianji Garan Engi and Ruki Shizaichō (Daianji Zaichō) from 747 and the Nihon Shoki and Shoku Nihongi, when Prince Tamura (later Emperor Jomei) visited the sick Prince Shōtoku, he asked him to rebuild the Kumagoi Seisha as an official temple.
 By tradition, the Kumagoi Seisha was located in what is now Yamatokōriyama, and corresponds to the ruins of Nukata-dera.
 Prince Tamura, following the wishes of the prince, began building a large palace and a large temple on the banks of the Kudara River in 639.
-The Daian-ji Garan Engi Heiruki Zaizaichō also states that the construction of a sub-shrine led to the gods becoming angry and burning down the nine-story pagoda and the main hall; however, no such event is mentioned in the Nihon Shoki and is not supported by any archaeological evidence.
-The temple was relocated by Emperor Temmu in 673, and renamed the Takaichi-Ōdera (高市大寺) and was renamed Daikandai-ji (大官大寺) in 677.
+The Daian-ji Garan Engi Heiruki Zaizaichō also states that the construction of a sub-shrine led to the gods becoming angry and burning down the nine-story pagoda and the main hall; however, no such event is mentioned in the Nihon Shoki and it is not supported by any archaeological evidence.
+The temple was relocated by Emperor Temmu in 673, then renamed the Takaichi-Ōdera (高市大寺) and then Daikandai-ji (大官大寺) in 677.
 It was moved to Fujiwara-kyō by Emperor Monmu in 701 and then to Heijō-kyō in 716.